zelenushechka/kyverno-keptn-workshop/docs/03-the-system-explained.md

 The workshop environment is now completely installed.
 If you look at Argo, you will notice a couple things.

-A `demo-app-dev` and a `demo-app-prod` is already installed, alongside with all other tools mentioned before.
+A `demo-app-dev` and a `demo-app-prod` is already installed, alongside with a set of applications and services.

 During the workshop, you will interact with the following components: